AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

-# An introductory guide to debugging
+# An introductory guide to troubleshooting R code errors

+This guide gives you tips and approaches for fixing errors that will arise when you are making R code.
+We also go through some of the most common errors that you will encounter and what they mean.

 ## Tips for approaching error

-### 1) Identify which phrase is the source of the problem
+### 1) Identify which line and phrase of code is the source of the error.
+###
+If you ran many lines of code, you may not know which part of your code is the origin of the error message.

 ### 2) Look at the documentation for a function to make sure you are using it correctly